pldcanfly/demonhuntard/README.md

 # Demonhunter

 ... is an attempt at creating a CMS based on c# thats scalar und fits the needs of modern webdevelopment.
+Heavily service-based and self repairing. ("Everything that can go wrong, will go wrong"- Assumption)

 Components:

-- Illidan
+- Najentus
-	- Messaging System that gules everything together and manages distripution of ressources.

-- Black Temple
+	- First Boss of the Black Temple
-	- HTTP-Listener

-- IllidariRunes
+	- Therefore the HTML-Listener

+- Templating System (to be named)
-	- Templating System based on a custom templating language.
+	- Based on a custom grammar
+	- uses grammatica

+- Datasource System (to be named)
+	- First iteration will use MongoDB
+	- API designed to work with other Data Sources

+Utility-Classes
+- Nathrezim (WIP)
+	- A Messaging Protocol that connects all the components together.
+It uses a master-slave principle that can decide on its master on its own.
+Self-Repairing if the master goes down.
+Goal is that you add the .dll, say new Nathrezim(); and then you are ready to go.

+- Runebook
+	- Simple Logging